 What Should You Do?

-The first thing you need to do is schedule an appointment with our office.
+The first thing you need to do is schedule an appointment with our dental office.
 We will be able to determine whether you have a form or gum disease.
 We also will be able to help develop a treatment plan to get your gums back to a healthy condition.

 Depending on the severity of your gum disease, you will be given dental service to address your situation.
 In some cases, surgery may be required to fix your case, but in most cases, we can provide nonsurgical gum disease treatment options in-house.